nicholasferguson/Display.Quaternion.Rotation/README.md

 A complex number interface also has three axes: i, j, k.
 They interface to X,Y,Z axis.
 In our example, this interface will allow us to simplify a quaternion multiplication to a pure quaternion.

 First we need some rules for complex number multiplication.
 With these rules we will substitute pairs of complex numbers with a single complex number.
-This yields our X, Y, Z rotated point.
+This yields a new quaternion [Scalar, X, Y, Z].
+In our example, eventually it yields 3D coordinates for a rotated point [0,X,Y,Z]

 **Hamilton discovered that**<br>
 ijk = -1 and of course ii, jj, kk = -1.<br>